juef17/dwrandomizer/README.md

 The maximum number of keys and herbs will be randomized.

 - Herbs: between 0 and 9;
-- Keys: between 2 and 9 (or 4 and 9 if Stair Shuffle or Random Chests Locations is on).
+- Keys: between 2 and 9 (or 1 and 9 if `Unbreakable Keys` is on, or between 3 and 9 if `Random Princess Location` is on, or between 4 and 9 if `Stair Shuffle` and `Short Charlock` are on, or between 5 and 9 if `Stair Shuffle`, `Short Charlock` and `Random Princess Location` are on).

 #### Flute Target ####